greenguy33/climate_econometrics_toolkit/docs/interface_quickstart.md

 The "Predict Out-of-Sample" button can be used to apply the constructed model to generate predictions on some other dataset.
 A typical use case would be predicting against aggregated General Circulation Model (GCM) data, which contains historical forcing or future projection data.
 This would allow for the computation of historical impacts or making predictions about the future.
 Note that the selected file must contain the same columns as the input dataset.

 After selecting a dataset, you will be prompted to apply a post-processing function to the data.
 These functions are found in `src/climate_econometrics_toolkit/user_prediction_functions.py`.
 Selecting "None" means that the raw predictions will be available.
 Selecting a function will apply the function to the predictions.
-Currently, the only function available is `geotemporal_cumulative_sum`, which takes the global cumulative sum of the predictions along the axis of time.
 More functions can be added to `src/climate_econometrics_toolkit/user_prediction_functions.py` and will appear on this list in the interface.

 <p align="center">
 <img src="../figures/step3_popup.png" alt="raster" width="300" class="center">